 However, a volunteer can access the private need link from their browser's address bar and forward it as desired.
 If the need does not belong to a private initiative, anyone with the link can view it.

-Prior to Connect version 2.12, released to all Galaxy Digital clients in February 2018, initiatives could be privately assigned to user groups.
-With version 2.12, this is no longer the case.
-Needs can now be assigned to user groups and can be either public or private.
+Needs can be assigned to user groups and can be either public or private.
 Needs can also be added to initiatives, but the initiatives themselves cannot be privately assigned to a user group.